 3 Identify practical and beautiful wood furniture designs and create a file of them.
-2 weeks March 15-31 Computer at FEA branch 4 Learn to build simple pieces like tables or benches.
-1 month April 1-30 Uncle's workshop, and at home, using my mobile phone.
+2 weeks March 15-31 Computer at FEA branch 4 Learn to build simple pieces like tables or benches. d simple pieces like tables or 1 month A Uncle's workshop, and at home, using my mobile phone.
 5 Learn to build more difficult pieces like chairs or dressers.
 2 months May 1 - June 30 Uncle's workshop, and at home, using my mobile phone.
 6 Learn to do effective marketing for furniture.
 2 weeks July 1-15 Computer at FEA branch 7 Learn how to cheaply transport and deliver furniture.
 2 weeks July 16-31 At home, using my mobile phone.